 - The smaller class sizes guarantee individual guidance and tuition.

-- love playing an instrument and performing?
+- Love playing an instrument and performing?

-- like exploring and creating new music?
+- Like exploring and creating new music?

-- enjoy listening to music from a range of styles?
+- Enjoy listening to music from a range of styles?

-- wonder about how and why music has developed the way it has?
+- Wonder about how and why music has developed the way it has?

-If yes, then the A level Music course is for you!
+If yes, then the A Level Music course is for you!
 Where else can you play music and get coursework credit for it, create and record your own music, listen to music in class, and learn about different styles of music?

 Music is suitable both for those who wish to continue their musical studies at college or university and those who simply wish to gain a wider understanding of the subject because of the interest and enjoyment they get from it through performance.
 It is not the domain of the ‘classical musician’; jazz and popular styles are equally acceptable.
 A high standard of performance is expected.

-The A level Music course provides an excellent basis for lifelong learning and for Higher Education courses in Music, and many students who take A level Music continue their studies at university.
+The A Level Music course provides an excellent basis for lifelong learning and for higher education courses in music, and many students who take A Level Music continue their studies at university.
 The three units of the course can lead to studies in performance, composition, musicology, ethnomusicology, sound engineering, conducting, popular music and jazz, and music education.

-Candidates are expected to be able to perform to at least Grade 5 standard on either voice or an instrument, though graded exams do not have to have been taken.
-Although helpful, it is not a requirement to have taken GCSE Music and earned a Grade B or above in order for an able musician to take the subject at AS or A level.
-A knowledge of music theory and score reading is helpful.
+Candidates are expected to be able to perform to at least grade 5 standard on either voice or an instrument, though graded exams do not have to have been taken.
+Pupils are required to have taken GCSE Music and earned a grade 7 or above in order for an able musician to take the subject at A level.
+A knowledge of music theory and score reading is essential.

-For full course specifications visit: http://www.edexcel.com/quals/gce/gce08/music/music
+For full course specifications visit: https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/music-2016.html